Morgan-C-CV/WWWapplicationsdemo/LLMcode/PromptFix/WithRef/GPT5/README.md

 ## Notes

+- Passwords are stored as SHA-256 hashes (not plaintext).
+Session is not persisted to storage.
-- This is a demo; passwords and data live only in your browser.
+- This is a demo; data lives only in your browser.
 - For images, some servers may block cross-origin requests; errors are reported in the UI.
 - No external libraries or build steps — just static files.